aRI0U/notification/README.md

 # QT popup notification messages

-This repository is a fork of [https://github.com/ctin/notification].
+This repository is a fork of [https://github.com/ctin/notification](https://github.com/ctin/notification).
 Compared to the original implementation, it contains less code but enables only to display messages.
 It is also easier to integrate into an existing QT project.

 All the code needed to display notifications is in the `Notifications/` directory.
 Other files are given as an example.
+The only dependencies are QT ones.

 ## Usage